 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-In addition to the program director there must be at least two core physician faculty members with EMS board certification whose practice makes them available for consultation by fellows.
-(Core)

-- 2.11.
+There must be a minimum of two undersea and hyperbaric core physician faculty members based at the primary clinical site, including the program director.
+(Core) - 2.11.
 Program Coordinator

 There must be a program coordinator.
 (Core) - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+At a minimum, the program coordinator(s) must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
 (Core)